kliu128/kliu.io/content/objects/_index.md

     - A cheapo $10 phone mount on Amazon, for Google Maps navigation
     - [Bontrager Solstice Bike Helmet](https://www.rei.com/product/169939/bontrager-solstice-bike-helmet) (Wirecutter's best bike helmet)
     - [Tile Sticker](https://www.amazon.com/Tile-RE-25002-Sticker-2-Pack/dp/B07W63295C/ref=asc_df_B07W63295C/?tag=hyprod-20&linkCode=df0&hvadid=385248065177&hvpos=&hvnetw=g&hvrand=4584078952386084402&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9031970&hvtargid=pla-828315241351&psc=1&tag=&ref=&adgrpid=76690811497&hvpone=&hvptwo=&hvadid=385248065177&hvpos=&hvnetw=g&hvrand=4584078952386084402&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9031970&hvtargid=pla-828315241351) as a tracker in case it gets lost (a better option for iPhone users is likely [AirTags](https://www.apple.com/airtag/))
-    - [Custom firmware](https://pro2.cfw.sh) to enable direct power control rather than the jumpy default speed-control throttle (essentially making the throttle like a car, rather than adjusting a target speed).
+    - [Custom firmware](https://pro2.cfw.sh) to enable direct power control rather than the jumpy default speed-control throttle
+      - Essentially, this makes the throttle control power like a car, rather than adjusting a target speed.
       - This also removes the speed limit, so be warned.
+    - Silicone caulk + tape to seal all water ingress points for DIY waterproofing
   - Obligatory safety information
     - **ALWAYS** wear a helmet when riding!
 Scooters are far closer to a car than a bike due to the indirect control (via a throttle rather than your feet), and they are far more unstable than bikes as well.
 If you hit a curb at 15 MPH without a helmet, you will experience instant death (or at least a lot of pain).
     - **Consult your local regulations** before purchasing.
 Here in California, you need a **driver's license** to ride one, and you can't ride on the sidewalk or on roads with a speed limit over 25 MPH (unless there's a bike lane).
 As of 2021, they are banned on all public roads in the UK.
 Try not to violate the law!